I explore alternative behaviors and rehearse them in safe settings.

 Do you have a minute?

-And so you remember an interaction with, say, Tom last week.
-He popped into your office, or your cubicle, and said: “Do you have a minute?”
-Reflexively, you said yes.
-But you did not have a minute.
-You were in the middle of something essential to you.
-And when you were listening to Tom explain whatever he wanted to tell you, you were in a state of inner frenzy, all tied up in knots because you were not able to hear him.
-You were still thinking about what you needed to do.
-And so you were really between two chairs, neither in one nor in the other.
+When you listened to Tom explain whatever he wanted to tell you, you were in a state of inner frenzy, all tied up in knots because you could not hear him.
+You were still thinking about what you needed to do for yourself.
+You were between two chairs, neither in one nor in the other.

-So in the brainstorming part, you rewind to the moment when Tom said: “Do you have a minute?”
+In the brainstorming part, you rewind the imaginary video to the moment when Tom said: “Do you have a minute?”
 And you then imagine yourself raising your head slowly, facing him, and saying: “No, actually, Tom, sorry, I don’t have a minute right now.
-Maybe we could talk about it later this afternoon, at 3?’
+Maybe we could talk about it later this afternoon.
+Would 3 o’clock work for you?”

 A clarifying comment